Skip to content

 • Visa processing delays

-How to Request a Gap Year
+How to Request an Enrollment Deferral

 • Provide documentation supporting your request.

-Enrolling After Your Gap Year
+Enrolling After Your Deferral Period

 • University-wide Scholarships — If you receive any of the following Purdue scholarships, you will retain the award at its original value: Presidential, Trustees, Emerging Leaders, Beering or Stamps.